Bertini irreducibility theorems over finite fields: Reductions

 To complete the proof of the lemma, we show that if $Y_f$ is irreducible and Claims~$1$ and~$2$ hold, then $X_f$ is irreducible.
 Assume that $Y_f$ is irreducible, so $Y_f'$ is geometrically irreducible.
-The only subgroup of $G$ that meets all conjugacy classes is $G$ itself, so Claim~1 implies that $X'_f \to Y'_f$ is a finite Galois \emph{irreducible} cover (with Galois group $G$).
-If such a cover $X'_f$ is not geometrically irreducible, then there is an integer $a>1$ dividing the degrees (over $\F_r$) of all its closed points.
-Thus Claim~2 implies that $X'_f$ is geometrically irreducible, so $X_f$ is irreducible. \end{proof}
+The only subgroup of $G$ that meets all conjugacy classes is $G$ itself, so Claim~1 implies that $(X'_f)^{\smooth} \to (Y'_f)^{\smooth}$ is a finite Galois \emph{irreducible} cover (with Galois group $G$).